yinlinchen/DCMI-2023-Tutorial/README.md

 ## Tutorial style:
 Presentation, demonstration, hands-on practice, discussion and Q&A

----

 ## Prior knowledge required:
 - Basic familiarity with semantic web technologies, such as RDF or SPARQL.
 - Some basic Python programming skills.

----

-**Participants are recommended to have:** A dual-monitor setup or two computers to more easily follow along with hands-on exercises while also watching the presentation.